 Many households with grandparent caregivers represent multigenerational families - family households consisting of more than two generations.
 According to the 2000 Census, 5.8 million people living in households in the United States were coresident grandparents (grandparents living with grandchildren younger than 18 years old).
-Among those coresident grandparents, 42% were grandparent caregivers (persons with primary responsibility for their coresident grandchild).^{viii} Research suggests that grandparent families are more likely to live in poverty than parent homes with grandparents residing in the home.^{ix} The 2000 Census found that 19% of grandparent caregivers had incomes below the poverty level.
+Among those coresident grandparents, 42% were grandparent caregivers (persons with primary responsibility for their coresident grandchild).viii Research suggests that grandparent households with responsibility for their grandchildren are more likely to live in poverty than parent homes with grandparents residing in the home.ix The 2000 Census found that 19% of grandparent caregivers had incomes below the poverty level.

 3.6 percent of the general population consists of grandparents residing in the same home as their grandchildren, only 2% of non-Hispanic Whites do so.
 8% of the Black population lives with their grandchild and so do a like percentage of Hispanics.
-Black are among the highest percentage of grandparent coresident
+Black are among the highest percentage of grandparent coresident households who are responsible for their grandchildren for 5 years or more (45.2%).x

-Differences in proportions of coresident grandparents and grandparent caregivers may be influenced by a variety of factors, including cultural differences in family structure (such as frequency of extended family households), differences in age distribution, migration patterns, racial and ethnic composition, housing shortages, high living costs, poverty levels, and local government policies on kinship care.
+Differences in proportions of coresident grandparents and grandparent caregivers may be influenced by a variety of factors, including cultural differences in family structure (such frequency as of extended family households), differences in age distribution, migration patterns, racial and ethnic composition, housing shortages, high living costs, poverty levels, and local government policies on kinship care.